-- If you are a SENATE employee or member, report to any Senate supervisor, the Senate Majority Leader, Minority Leader, or Personnel Officer. - If you are a HOUSE employee or member, report to any House supervisor, the Speaker, Majority Leader, Minority Leader, or Affirmative Action Officer. - If you are an employee under the jurisdiction of the LCC, report to any LCC supervisor, the LCC Chair, or LCC Director.
+- If you are a SENATE employee or member, report to any Senate supervisor, the Senate Majority Leader, Minority Leader, or the Director of Human Resources. - If you are a HOUSE employee or member, report to any House supervisor, the Speaker, Majority Leader, Minority Leader, or Affirmative Action Officer. - If you are an employee under the jurisdiction of the LCC, report to any LCC supervisor, the LCC Chair, or LCC Director.